U.S. commander was in path of Afghan attacker, military says

 Gurganus, the U.S. commander in Helmand province, had declined to mention anything about it when speaking to reporters soon after the incident.
 The Defense Department did not disclose that anything out of the ordinary had happened for about 10 hours on Wednesday.

-At the time, the U.S. military was on alert for possible backlash after a U.S. soldier went on a shooting rampage in neighbouring Kandahar province on Sunday, killing 16 Afghan civilians.
+At the time, the U.S. military was on alert for possible backlash after a U.S. soldier went on a shooting rampage in neighboring Kandahar province on Sunday, killing 16 Afghan civilians.

 "We've had zero incidents.
 We've not so much as even had a two-man protest at this point in time," Gurganus had told reporters at Camp Leatherneck when asked whether anything had occurred in his region.